LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAttributes/outdated-attributes.md

 #### max_number_stored_documents
-Define the max number of files that will be stored locally.
+Define the max number of documents that will be stored locally.

 * **Type:** integer
 * **Default value:** 20